 Masks also block light well enough to help prevent sunburn on sun-sensitive, nonpigmented areas such as those seen around some Paint horses’ eyes, says Farmer, and “long-nose” masks provide at least some protection to easily burned noses.

 Especially where shade is limited or absent, Farmer suggests limiting turnout to four hours or less each day. “(Turn out from) early morning until noonish, then again for a couple of hours after 5:00,” she advises.
 Once or twice during turnout on particularly hot days in these shadeless pastures, check horses for dehydration: Does a fold of pinched skin snap back quickly or slowly when released (the latter indicating dehydration)?
 Are gums a healthy pink color and wet to the touch, or are they pale and tacky?
 Also observe respiration (a normal respiratory rate for an adult horse is eight to 12 breaths per minute), because “a horse that isn’t dissipating heat adequately by sweating will breathe faster, trying to cool down by exhaling,” Farmer says.
-If your horse shows any of these signs of dehydration, bring him in from the sun, hose him, and sweat-scrape off most of the moisture; when his breathing slows, he can be turned out again.
+If your horse shows any of these signs of dehydration, bring him in from the sun and hose him; when his breathing slows, he can be turned out again.

 Barns: Go with the Flow

 For heat relief in the barn, says Farmer, “the biggest thing is to keep air moving.”
 Your prime ally?
 The fact that heat rises.
 Louvered roof vents or cupola vents let out hot air, and an exhaust fan can amplify the effect.
 Open doors and windows allow intake of fresh outside air, which warms, rises, and draws in yet more air.
 Installing window- or table-type fans—mounting them securely so fans and cords can’t be reached by curious muzzles—promotes air circulation and, thus, equine comfort.